-We couldn't help but wonder, is everyone else freaking out over the fact that it's been 15 years since Sex and the City aired its last new episode?
+We couldn't help but wonder, is everyone else freaking out over the fact that it's been nearly 20 years since Sex and the City aired its last new episode?

-In a 2016 Kindle Singles interview, Star, who went on to create Younger, admitted that he felt that the show's ending was a betrayal of what had come before it.
+In a 2016 Kindle Singles interview, Star, who went on to create Younger and Emily in Paris, admitted that he felt that the show's ending was a betrayal of what had come before it.
 "For me, in a way—and I didn't [write] those last episodes—if you're empowering other people to write and produce your show, you can't … say certain things," he said, before continuing to say certain things.

 "At a certain point, you've got to let them follow their vision.
 But I think the show ultimately betrayed what it was about, which was that women don't ultimately find happiness from marriage.
 Not that they can't.
 But the show initially was going off script from the romantic comedies that had come before it.
 That's what had made women so attached."

 "At the end, it became a conventional romantic comedy," he concluded.
 "But unless you're there to write every episode, you're not going to get the ending you want."

 Bushnell, who it was revealed only got paid about $60,000 by Star for the rights to her book back when she sold it to the producer in 1996, also had her own doubts about Carrie and Big winding up together, as well.

 "Well, I think, in real life, Carrie and Big wouldn't have ended up together.
 But at that point the TV show had become so big," she told The Guardian in 2017.
 "Viewers got so invested in the storyline of Carrie and Big that it became a bit like Mr. Darcy and Elizabeth Bennett.
 They had become an iconic couple and women really related to it; they would say 'I found my Mr Big' or 'I just broke up with my Mr Big.'
 It became part of the lexicon.
 And when people are making a TV show, it's show business, not show art, so at that point it was for the audience and we weren't thinking about what the impact would be 10 years later."